Does Joist Tape Really Work?

 Advantages and Disadvantages of Using Joist Tape

 Besides a little extra time and money, there’s really no downside to using joist & bearer tape.
-Considering the cost to replace a deck, the cost for flashing tape is tiny!
+Considering the cost of replacing a deck, the cost for flashing tape is tiny!

 You can DIY the tape or have a pro install it.
 This quick animated video shows how simple it is to ensure a tight seal on the top of the joists and around screw holes.
 If you use quality butyl tape you’ll see minimal wrinkling and tearing, ensuring an easier install.